taewhankim/taewhankim.github.io/_pages/about.md

 Hi!
 I am a visual prompt tuning researcher for vision & language models and generative models.
 I earned my M.S. in Artificial Intelligence from [Hanyang University](https://www.hanyang.ac.kr).
 I was fortunate to be supervised by [Prof. Dong-Jin Kim](https://sites.google.com/site/djkimcv).<br/>

 My research interests span in computer vision, vision & language, generative models and machine learning.
 More specifically, my primary research is about structured visual prompt tailored to various domains and further explores methods to bridge modality gaps using these prompts.
-My work expect integrating fine-grained and structured representations to generate more effective, interpretable, and robust prompts that align harmoniously with multi-modal applications.
+My work expect integrating fine-grained and structured representations to generate more effective, interpretable, and robust prompts that align seamless with multi-modal applications.

 **If you are interested in working with me, please feel free to drop me an email through taewhan7725@gmail.com.**